Kanyorok/Test-driven-development-TDD-/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖OOP school library <a name="about-project"></a>
+# 📖Test Driven Development<a name="about-project"></a>

-In this project, I started building a school library app.
-In this initial step, I implemented the classes to represent students and teachers.
+In this project we implemented a class with some methods, but we did it by doing test-driven development (TDD).
+The idea was to write tests first and then the code.
+This could be verified in the commits history, so it was important to use the proper sequence.
-**OOP school library** is a ruby software.
+**Test Driven Development** is a ruby software.

 ## 🛠 Built With <a name="built-with"></a>